OmicronScape/OmicronScape/README.md

 - 💞️ I’m looking to collaborate on  game development and networking and storytelling..
 I’m eager to collaborate on projects related to game programming, network-based applications, and narrative design in games.
 - 📫 How to reach m... email ==  n.kosmas89@gmail.com or contact me on linkdin
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...I’m a huge fan of games and hope to program one of my own someday!
-I’m  also passionate about storytelling in games as I am about the code behind them.and i find networking so intersting that i am willingful to try my luck there!
+I’m  also passionate about storytelling in games as I am about the code behind them.
 -

 <!---